 American Clock & Watch Museum, Avery Memorial Association, Blue Slope Country Museum, Institute for American Indian Studies, Society of the Founders of Norwich, Windham Textile & History Museum, and the historical societies of Canton, Chester, Farmington, Haddam, Harwinton, Kent, Lebanon, Madison, Norwalk, Old Saybrook, Old Woodbury, Shelton, Sherman, Southbury, Torrington, Totoket, Warren and Wintonbury.

-StEPs-CT is a 26-month integrated program of professional development, facilitated conversation, mentorship, and competitive grant funding for smaller cultural organizations.
+StEPs-CT is an integrated program of professional development, facilitated conversation, mentorship, and competitive grant funding for smaller cultural organizations.
 StEPs-CT is a program of Connecticut Humanities (CTH) and the Connecticut League of History Organizations (CLHO) in partnership with the Connecticut Historical Society based upon a curriculum of best practices developed by the American Association for State and Local History (AASLH) called StEPs.

 - Mission, Vision and Governance